Manitoba Moose: Media

 680 CJOB airs select Moose games on radio and streams all games on the internet.
 Daniel Fink is the team's Manager of Hockey Communications and play-by-play broadcaster.
 Fink began calling Moose games in 2019, taking over from Mitch Peacock (2015-2019).
 TSN Radio 1290 (CFRW) held broadcasting rights from 2015 to 2020.
 CJOB previously held radio broadcast rights from 1996 to 2011, with Kelly Moore (1996–2006) and Brian Munz (2006–2011) as play-by-play announcers.

 CKY-TV previously televised select Moose games from 1996 to 1999, and A-Channel aired select games during the 2000-01 season.
 For the 2022 Calder Cup playoffs, home playoff games were televised on TSN.

 Venue

-The Manitoba Moose play their home games at Canada Life Centre (previously the MTS Centre and Bell MTS Place), which they share with the Winnipeg Jets, and are currently one of three AHL clubs (the others being the Calgary Wranglers and San Jose Barracuda) to share a home arena with its NHL parent club.
+The Manitoba Moose play their home games at Canada Life Centre (previously the MTS Centre and Bell MTS Place), which they share with the Winnipeg Jets, and are currently one of two AHL clubs (the other being the Calgary Wranglers) to share a home arena with its NHL parent club.
 Although the arena seats 15,321 for hockey, only the lower bowl (which seats 8,812) is open for most Moose games.
 Practices and training sessions are usually held at Bell MTS Iceplex.
 The Moose briefly relocated to the Iceplex from March to May 2021 when COVID-19 pandemic protocols made the regular home arena unsuitable for hosting multiple clubs.

 The team played at the Winnipeg Arena prior to the opening of Canada Life Centre in November 2004.